 A convenient starting point is Aberdour Station where there is both parking and public transport.

 From the station car park head eastwards along the path between the railway and Aberdour Castle.
-At the end of the path go left and then go right onto the main road.
+At the end of the path go left and then go right along the main road.
 Walk along the pavement beside the road heading out of the village.
 When the pavement peters out, cross over the road taking extreme care as it is busy and there is a blind corner.
 On the opposite side of the road is a farm track.

 From the farm track, go right following the green signpost for Dunearn.
 This section of path is known locally as Kemal’s Cut after a Dalgety Bay man who has carried out path maintenance in the area.
 After heavy rain, this area can be a bit muddy and can also become overgrown in late summer.
 The path soon improves and levels off before reaching a group of cottages.
 After the cottages it becomes an access road providing easy walking and good views south across the Forth.